Evernorth/slogx-go/README.md

 				Build()
 )

-// manageLevelFromEnv Manage the log level from an environment variable func manageLevelFromEnv(logLevel string, levelVar *slog.LevelVar) {
+// manageLevelFromEnv Manage the log level from an environment variable with LevelManager.ManageLevelFromEnv.
+// Alternatively ManageLevelFromFunc can be used to manage the log level from a custom function. func manageLevelFromEnv(logLevel string, levelVar *slog.LevelVar) {
 	// Log the log level
 	slog.Default().Info("", slog.String(logLevel, os.Getenv(logLevel)))

-	// Set the log level
-	err := slogx.GetLevelManager().ManageLevelFromEnv(levelVar, logLevel)
+	// Set the log level.
+See: ManageLevelFromFunc alternative err := slogx.GetLevelManager().ManageLevelFromEnv(levelVar, logLevel)
 	if err != nil {
 		panic(err)